- Position: Partner

 - Telephone: 01622 689735

-Philip became a Partner in Gullands in 1990 and is Head of their established Civil Litigation Department.
-Most of Philip’s work is on behalf of private individuals or SME’s and is referred to him as a result of recommendation.
+Philip graduated from the University College of Wales in 1980 with a 2:1 degree in law.
+He completed his finals course in 1981 and following completion of his articles (training contract) in London was admitted as a solicitor in 1983.
+He joined Gullands in 1987 and became a Partner in 1990.
+Philip is Head of their established Civil Litigation Department and is responsible for supervising a number of staff members.
+Most of Philip’s work is on behalf of private individuals, SMEs and Charities and is referred to him as a result of recommendation.
 In addition the firm is on the panel of a substantial legal expense Insurer from which instructions are regularly received.

 Philip has a wide range of experience in dealing with claims and resolving disputes in the following areas: